WebsiteBaker-modules/anynews/README.md

 	[[getNewsItems?group_id=1,2&display_mode=4]]

-***Note:*** The Droplet accepts the optional Anynews paramters in any given order.
-Not yet supported by the Droplet is the optional custom_placeholder parameter.
+***Please note:*** The Droplet accepts the optional Anynews paramters in any given order.
+The optional parameter `'custom_placeholder'` is not yet supported.
+If you want to use more than one Anynews Droplet call per page/section, you must copy the entire code in **cwsoft-anynews/droplet/cwsoft-anynews-droplet.php** into the Droplet code section and add a `echo $output;` as last line.
+Otherwise only the first Droplet call will be executed.

 ## Customize
 The cwsoft-anynews output can be customized to your needs by three methods: